s0ders/go-semver-release/README.md

 ### Inputs

 The action takes the same parameters as those defined in the <a href="#Usage">usage</a> section.
-Note that the `--dry-run` needs to be passed as a string inside your YAML work-flow due to how Github Actions works.
+Note that the boolean flags (e.g., `--dry-run`, `--verbose`) need to be passed as a string inside your YAML work-flow due to how Github Actions works.

 ### Outputs